SynthAIr/DM_FM_Trajectories/README.md

-# Repository for Master's Thesis using Diffusion- and Flow Matching-based models for generating synthetic aircraft trajectories
+# Diffusion- and Flow-Matching-based models for generating synthetic landing trajectories in aviation

-Code used for all models and experiments in the thesis
+Code used for all models and experiments in the Master's thesis of Olav Finne Præsteng Larsen, NTNU/SINTEF 2025.

 ## Installation

-The projects contains `pyproject.toml` file that specifies the dependencies and the build system.
+The project contains a `pyproject.toml` file that specifies the dependencies and the build system.
 The project uses `poetry` for dependency management and packaging.
 To install the SynTraj package locally, clone the repository and install the dependencies using poetry:

 ```bash
 git clone git@github.com:SynthAIr/DM_FM_Trajectories.git